**Updated as of 07/2025: We are not accepting any new dogs into our program at this time.

 In June of 2012, CKSDR was founded by Sophiane and her mother Rebecca after they adopted Cayleb.
 Cayleb was an elderly German Shepherd mix who had been at a local shelter for quite a while with no hope of adoption.
 He joined their family for a very happy month before passing away from advanced liver cancer.
 In his memory, CKSDR was founded to assist other dogs like Cayleb- his "kindred spirits"- who are old, overlooked, and in need of help.

-Since our founding, we have rescued over 100 euthanasia-listed senior dogs (and a few cats!) from Colorado shelters.
+Since our founding, we have rescued over 150 euthanasia-listed senior dogs (plus a few cats and a couple rats) from Colorado shelters.
 When we first began our mission, we were accepted adoptable and hospice dogs.
 However, over the years there has been a welcome change.
-Shelters, rescues, and families looking to adopt have begun to realize how amazing senior animals are.
-More and more adoptable seniors have been going directly to homes rather than needing our intervention.
+Shelters, rescues, and families looking to adopt have begun to realize how amazing senior animals are, and more and more adoptable seniors are going directly to adoptive homes rather than needing our intervention.

 In June of 2012, CKSDR was founded by Sophiane and her mother Rebecca after they adopted Cayleb.
 Cayleb was an elderly German Shepherd mix who had been at a local shelter for quite a while with no hope of adoption.
 He joined their family for a very happy month before passing away from advanced liver cancer.
 In his memory, CKSDR was founded to assist other dogs like Cayleb- his "kindred spirits"- who are old, overlooked, and in need of help.

-Since our founding, we have rescued over 100 euthanasia-listed senior dogs (and a few cats!) from Colorado shelters.
+Since our founding, we have rescued over 150 euthanasia-listed senior dogs (plus a few cats and a couple rats) from Colorado shelters.
 When we first began our mission, we were accepted adoptable and hospice dogs.
 However, over the years there has been a welcome change.
-Shelters, rescues, and families looking to adopt have begun to realize how amazing senior animals are.
-More and more adoptable seniors have been going directly to homes rather than needing our intervention.
+Shelters, rescues, and families looking to adopt have begun to realize how amazing senior animals are, and more and more adoptable seniors are going directly to adoptive homes rather than needing our intervention.

 Our People

 Sophiane Nacer is our founder and medical director who established the rescue at age 14.
-Seven years later, she can generally be found covered in suspicious fluids, surrounded by progressively smaller and older dogs, and in a constant state of sleep deprivation.
-She is a college student and a figure skater who hopes to be the oldest Olympian at age 73.
+A lot has changed since then- she's moved from Colorado to Western Montana, where she now works in ecology.
+Between field work and her own fospice dogs, she's always covered in something gross, a little sleep deprived, and very happy.
 Her favorite dogs are the tiny ones who hate everyone except her, and she specializes in caring for dogs with congestive heart failure and dementia.

 Sophiane Nacer is our founder and medical director who established the rescue at age 14.
-Seven years later, she can generally be found covered in suspicious fluids, surrounded by progressively smaller and older dogs, and in a constant state of sleep deprivation.
-She is a college student and a figure skater who hopes to be the oldest Olympian at age 73.
+A lot has changed since then- she's moved from Colorado to Western Montana, where she now works in ecology.
+Between field work and her own fospice dogs, she's always covered in something gross, a little sleep deprived, and very happy.
 Her favorite dogs are the tiny ones who hate everyone except her, and she specializes in caring for dogs with congestive heart failure and dementia.

 Dr. Erica Rambus is our generous, compassionate in-home euthanasia vet.
 She helps our dogs pass to the rainbow bridge surrounded by their family in the comfort of their home.
 She first met 7-year-old-Sophiane when she was volunteering for her mobile spay-and-neuter van.
 Sophiane later continued to work beside her in an all-cat spay and neuter clinic.
 Erica's favorite dogs are cats, and teeney mean chihuahuas.